healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 ## Specifying Run IDs

-Wen several instances of the same job can run concurrenlty, the calculated run times can come out wrong, as SITE_NAME cannot reliably determine which success event corresponds to which start event.
+When several instances of the same job can run concurrenlty, the calculated run times can come out wrong, as SITE_NAME cannot reliably determine which success event corresponds to which start event.
 To work around this problem, the client can optionally specify a run ID in the `rid` query parameter of any ping URL.
 When a